How to Make Money With Plants

 Try to curate a plant collection with different behaviors and needs.
 For example, you will want vining plants, flowering plants, and some soft ferns.
 Choose plants with varying light requirements as well.
 You will get additional customers by having a variety on hand.

-If you don't already have a house full of indoor plants these are a few of the best sellers.
 Some of the needier plants can be sold at a premium, but don't underestimate the profitability of common options, either.
 Take the time and effort to build a reputation as a seller with quality, disease-free plants.
 It will pay off in the end.

 Snake Plant